-And what if the job I am applying to is not inside this list?
+What if the job I am applying for is not on this list?

 Conclusion?
 Not all job positions will work for you.

-You must first check the shortage occupation list.
-Then, if your desired job position is inside, go ahead with the procedure.
+Double-check the shortage occupation list first.
+If your desired job position is included, go ahead with the procedure.

-Now that we understand that not all job positions will work, let’s go with the exact steps you must follow in order to get one.
+Now that we know that not all job positions will work, let’s go through the exact steps you must follow in order to get one.
 We will start with some crucial steps you must take even before starting with the actual search.
-Then, will finish with the concrete legal actions that are required afterwards.
+Then, we’ll finish with the concrete legal actions that are required afterwards.